Borough United F.C.: Demise

 The club continued as a top five side in their league until the 1966–67 season, when at the start of the season the club received notice to quit Nant-y-Coed by its owners, the Irish Oblates of Mary Immaculate order, the notice to take effect in 1969; the Order had only bought the ground 5 years before.
-The club's final match was a 1–0 home defeat to Prestatyn, whih ominously drew the club's smallest gate, a mere £7, put down to a mix of appalling weather and the game clashing with the 1967 Grand National.
+The club's final match was a 1–0 home defeat to Prestatyn, which ominously drew the club's smallest gate, a mere £7, put down to a mix of appalling weather and the game clashing with the 1967 Grand National.

 With the season over, the club was free to consider alternative grounds, but the £9,000 cost to bring the former Conwy Borough ground, Morfa, up to standard being too high.
 The club therefore quit the Welsh League and dissolved.
 An attempt to continue by merging with Llandudno F.C. and joining the Cheshire Football League, under the name Llandudno Borough United, was vetoed by the Welsh Football Association.
 The name was briefly continued by an amateur side in the Vale of Conwy League.